 The Transition to Pediatric Nursing Program is tailored to nurses with a BSN who have worked a minimum of one year with the adult population.
 It is designed to teach you everything you need to know about becoming a pediatric nurse.
 The program ultimately culminates in eligibility for national certification as a pediatric nurse.

-During the 12-month program, you will attend 52 hours of paid course work over the first month, as well as unit-specific clinical orientation with a preceptor.
+During the program, you will attend modules of paid coursework over the first 6 months, as well as unit-specific clinical orientation with a preceptor.
 These courses are designed to help you understand the differences between nursing care of adults and children by providing you with both knowledge and clinical experience.

 Eligibility & Application